 Continuing with the example above, to complete portfolio rebalancing where your bond ETFs increased above the 50% allocation you originally intended, you may sell some bond assets (driving down its total allocation) or buy some equities assets (driving up its allocation).
 This would realign the percentages back to the original target allocation of 50/50.

 Traditionally, individuals had to do this entire process manually.
-This would include having spreadsheets offline that track their holdings.
+This would include having spreadsheets offline in Excel or a similar program that track their holdings.
 Investors would then need to manually update the current prices of each asset and create equations to reflect any changes.

-Fortunately, Passiv can be used as a portfolio rebalancing tool to automate the entire portfolio rebalancing process.
+Fortunately, Passiv can be used as a portfolio rebalancing tool that gets you out of Excel and automates the entire portfolio rebalancing process.

 Why Is It Important To Rebalance Your Portfolio?